OpenMV Cam M7

 - And, an RGB LED and two high power 850nm IR LEDs.

-- The OV7725 image sensor is capable of taking 640x480 8-bit Grayscale images or 640x480 16-bit RGB565 images at 60 FPS when the resolution is above 320x240 and 120 FPS when it is below.
+- The OV7725 image sensor is capable of taking 640x480 8-bit Grayscale images or 640x480 16-bit RGB565 images at 75 FPS when the resolution is above 320x240 and 150 FPS when it is below.
 Most simple algorithms will run between 75-150 FPS on QVGA (320x240) resolutions and below.
 Your OpenMV Cam comes with a 2.8mm lens on a standard M12 lens mount.
 If you want to use more specialized lenses with your OpenMV Cam you can easily buy and attach them yourself.

 For more information about the OpenMV Cam please see our documentation.